Michael Williams

 Background

 Before joining the Economic Research Service, Michael served as a Geographic Information Systems (GIS) Specialist for Louisiana’s Office of Conservation where he managed the location reporting and tracking of natural resources and associated assets and infrastructure across the State through the Statewide GIS: Strategic Online Natural Resource Information System (SONRIS).
-Prior to his public service, Michael spent 15 years in the private sector where he held roles managing projects, overseeing business operations, and providing consulting services.
+Prior to his public service, Michael spent 15 years in the private sector where he held roles managing projects, overseeing business operations, and providing consulting services in analytics and web development solutions.

 Education

-Michael graduated Cum Laude from Fort Hays State University where he received his bachelor’s in Geoscience with a focus in Geography and a minor in Management Information Systems.
-He continues to study Geospatial Sciences at Lamar University.`
+Michael graduated Cum Laude from Fort Hays State University where he received his bachelor’s in Geoscience with a minor in Management Information Systems.

 Professional Affiliations

-Michael is a certified Geographic Information System Professional (GISP) and is active in several communities of geospatial science including the Urban and Regional Information Systems Association (URISA) where he assisted with coordination and provided sponsorship at the organization’s annual conference in 2019.
+Michael is a certified Geographic Information System Professional (GISP) and is active in several communities of geospatial science where he assists with coordination and/or provides sponsorship at the annual conferences including the Urban and Regional Information Systems Association (URISA) in 2019, Free and Open Source Software for Geospatial (FOSS4G) in 2023 and 2024 and FedGeoDay in 2023 and 2024.
 He also maintains active membership with the American Society of Photogrammetry and Remote Sensing (ASPRS), The Association of American Geographers (AAG), and the American Geophysical Union (AGU) to name a few.